rupor-github/ssh-agent-wsl/README.md

 To uninstall, just remove the extracted files and any modifications you made to your shell initialization files (e.g. `.bashrc`).

-## Version History

-* 2017-06-25: 1.0 - Initial release.
-* 2018-03-30: 1.1 - Fixed console/agent connection hangs and enabled restarting of the helper.
-  **Upgrade note:** remove the `-a` flag from the `weasel-pageant` command line unless you know you need it.

-## Bug reports and contributions

-Bug reports may be sent using Github's [issues feature](https://github.com/vuori/weasel-pageant/issues).
-Include your `weasel-pageant` version and command line, describe how to reproduce the problem, and include logs from running in debug mode if possible: run `weasel-pageant` with the `-d` flag in either subprocess mode or in a separate terminal in daemon mode (copy/paste the environment variables to your main terminal).

-Please do not send bug reports by e-mail.

-Pull requests are also welcome, though if you intend to do major changes it's recommended to open an issue first.

 ------------------------------------------------------------------------------

-Copyright 2017, 2018  Valtteri Vuorikoski
+Based on `weasel-pegeant` Copyright 2017, 2018  Valtteri Vuorikoski.

-Based on `ssh-pageant`, copyright (C) 2009-2014  Josh Stone
+Based on `ssh-pageant`, copyright (C) 2009-2014  Josh Stone.

 Licensed under the GNU GPL version 3 or later, http://gnu.org/licenses/gpl.html

 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 See the `COPYING` file for license details.
-Part of `weasel-pageant` is derived from the PuTTY program, whose original license is in the file `COPYING.PuTTY`.